Aasmund Kulien

 Aasmund Kulien (4 May 1893 - 18 October 1988) was a Norwegian politician for the Labour Party.

 He was elected to the Norwegian Parliament from Vest-Agder in 1937, and was re-elected on two occasions.
 He had previously served in the position of deputy representative during the term 1934-1936.

-On the local level, Kulien was a member of Greipstad municipal council from 1928 to 1942.
+On the local level, Kulien was a member of the municipal council of Greipstad Municipality from 1928 to 1942.
 He chaired the regional party chapter from 1921 to 1923, and was a member of the national board from 1930 to 1939.

 He was born in Kristiansand, worked as a gardener from 1908 but settled as a farmer in Greipstad in 1922.
 While living there, he served two years as the chief of the fire department, as well as other public posts.